wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 4. Add a meaningful string as the request body.
 For example, `Welcome to Choreo`.
     ![Request Payload](../assets/img/get-started/request-payload.png){.cInlineImage-full}

 5. Click **Execute**.
-You'll see the string you entered in step 4 above displayed as the server response.
+You'll see the string you entered in step 4 above returned as the server response.

 Congratulations!
 You have now tested the REST API and are ready to implement the business logic.